vgmduarte/python_snippets/README.md

-# scitemplate
-Simple template for scientific Python projects.
+Basic template for Python projects.

-## Conda shell snippets
+## Anaconda

 - To export a conda environment: